VimanyuAgg/umlparser/README.md

 ## Project scope:
 **Static and Abstract Notation**:  Static and Abstract notation in UML are usually denoted as "underline" and "italic", but rarely used in practice.
 Thus, parsing this is not included in the scope of this project

 **Relationships Between Interfaces**:  Although conceptually possible in UML, relationships between Interfaces (i.e. inheritance, dependencies) are rarely thought of in practice and generally bad practice.
-As such, this project does not expect parser to detect these situations.
+As such, this parser does not include detection of these situations.

 ***Only Public Methods***: (private, package and protected scope methods are ignored in the Class diagram)